Creating an MCR VXC

 Network Address Translation (NAT) allows flexibility in designing a scalable and secure multi-vendor, multi-cloud, or hybrid cloud scenario.
 Source NAT translates the source IP address of a packet leaving the MCR.
 When you assign a NAT IP address in MCR, all packets leaving the interface use that IP address as their source IP address.
 Enable this feature when NAT is required for a connection, for example, when you need to translate several private IP addresses into a single public IP address to meet cloud service provider requirements.

-For details on how MCR performs NAT to support public peering types to cloud service providers, see How the MCR performs NAT.
+For details on how MCR performs NAT to support public peering types to cloud service providers, see How MCR performs NAT.

 Enter any details specific to the VXC type.